 There is still much that our research can learn about CVD.
 It is one of the major problems facing Australian families and communities and is currently the leading cause of death.
 One in 3 Australians are reported to suffer from some form of heart disease and CVD kills one Australian every 12 minutes

-For information on our dedicated Programs and Laboratories
+For information on our dedicated research projects check out our Program and Laboratories